 As per MSC.
-338(91), requirements have been highlighted for audio and visual indicators for breathing apparatus which will alert the user before the volume of the air in the cylinder has been reduced to no less than 200 liters.
+338(91), requirements have been highlighted for audio and visual indicators for breathing apparatus which will alert the user before the volume of the air in the cylinder has been reduced to no less than 200 litres.
 This applies to ships constructed on or after July 1, 2014.
-Ships constructed before July 1, 2014 must comply no later than July 1, 2019.
+Ships constructed before July 1, 2014 were required to comply no later than July 1, 2019.
+As of December 31, 2019, all of our vessels are in compliance with these requirements.